John Van Buren: Attorney General of New York

 From 1845 to 1847, he served as New York State Attorney General, the last holder of that office elected by joint ballot of the Assembly and Senate, under the provisions of the state Constitution of 1821.
-In 1845, he conducted the prosecution of some leaders of the Anti-Rent War at their trial for riot, conspiracy and robbery in protest of attempts by the wealthy owners of Van Rennsselaer Manor and other large upstate New York land grants to collect overdue rents, which Stephen Van Rensselaer and other patroons had long deferred.
-Ambrose L. Jordan led for the defense.
+In 1845, he conducted the prosecution of some leaders of the Anti-Rent War for riot, conspiracy, and robbery.
+The anti-renters were engaged in a long-running dispute with the heirs of Stephen Van Rensselaer, the patroon who owned their land.
+The tenants had lifetime leases; if they sold them, they were obligated to pay Van Rensselaer a year's rent or a quarter of the sale price.
+In addition, the Panic of 1837 left many in arrears on their rent.
+After Van Rensselaer's 1839 death, tenants withheld rent and "quarter-sale" payments in an effort to obtain favorable repayment terms.
+In addition, they organized to prevent sheriff's auctions of anti-renters' goods to pay the debts.
+Ambrose L. Jordan led the defense.
 At the first trial the jury was deadlocked.
+At the re-trial, in September 1845, Jordan insulted Van Buren; Van Buren responded by punching the fifty-six-year-old defense counsel.
+Jordan's swing at Van Buren also connected, while defendant Smith A. Boughton ducked to avoid the attorney's blows.

-At the re-trial, in September 1845, the two leading counsel started a fist-fight in open court, and were both sentenced by the presiding judge, Justice John W. Edmonds, to solitary confinement in the county jail for 24 hours.
-Governor Silas Wright refused to accept Van Buren's resignation, and both counsel continued with the case after their release from jail.
-The defendant, Smith A. Boughton ("Big Thunder"), was sentenced to life imprisonment.
-At the next state election Governor Wright was defeated by John Young, who had the support of the Anti-Renters, and pardoned Boughton.
+Presiding judge John W. Edmonds sentenced both attorneys to solitary confinement in the county jail for twenty-four hours: Governor Silas Wright refused to accept Van Buren's resignation, and both counsel continued after their release from jail.
+Boughton was convicted and sentenced to life imprisonment.
+At the next state election Governor Wright was defeated by John Young, who had the support of the Anti-Renters, and Young pardoned Boughton.